directdemocracy-vote/www/white_paper.md

 A citizen or a registration publication failing to receive an integrity endorsement from a trusted app provider should not be trusted.

 A **revocation** is a special kind of endorsement meant to revoke a publication.
 It has its revocation field set to true.
 A revocation can be published by a citizen to revoke her own citizen card.
 Then, they may create a new card with the same public key or a new public key.
 Revocations are also published by participants to cancel endorsements they previously published.

+All endorsements published by citizens should be endorsed by the app after integrity check to prevent a citizen to sell their signature for signing petitions or endorsing others.

 Example:
 ```yaml